RuurdBijlsma/exif-date-fix/README.md

     * `TINYPLANET_PANO_20140713_171926.jpg`
     * `IMG-20150116-WA0000.JPG`
     * Anything similarly formatted
-* Only images are supported, not video or gif
+* Non-images also supported, if it's not an exif supported format, the program will change the creation date on the file.